juntao/arenztopia/content/news/Issue 2.md

  ## UFO Spotted
  by Sam-Louis Alrocaet
  On Tuesday, a mysterious UFO was spotted over 5th street.
 Witnesses describe a steel sphere with a peculiar thing on top and a band of glowing lights around the middle.
 Police came and inspected, but it was too late.
 30 seconds of film were captured, but it is inconclusive that it was not a hoax.
+## Obituary
+by Owen Miyazoi
+85-year old man Benseny Mograde was killed in his home by a meteorite falling through the roof and into his open mouth.
+He choked in his sleep.
+Coincedentially, Mr. Mograde was a retired astronomer that dreamed of dying at the hands of a comet.
+To show sympathy call Ms. Mograde at 650-382-8827.
 ## Total Crazieness!
 by Sam-Louis Alrocaet
 On Thursday, Joe Millermante filed a lawsuit against Bob Millermante, his brother, for stealing his bag of chips.
 Bob sued Joe, and now there is a whole legal issue over a missing bag of chips.